Your holiday insurance, our expertise.

 If you know your child is travelling unaccompanied just once or twice in the next year, a single trip policy is likely to be the best option.
-However, you think they will be travelling more than twice over the next year, it may be worth selecting an annual multi trip policy for your child's travel insurance.
+However, if you think they will be travelling more than twice over the next year, it may be worth selecting an annual multi trip policy for your child's travel insurance.

 Kids tend to be pretty active, especially on holiday, so you will be pleased to know we cover over 100 sports as standard for FREE with our travel insurance for kids.
 As you make your way through the booking process you will also have the option to add more hazardous activities and sports insurance to ensure your child is covered in the case of any of the sports listed, such as paragliding or off-piste skiing.

-If your child is going on a school ski trip or visiting relatives for a holiday on the slopes you will want to add our winter sports cover to their holiday insurance.
-As standard, our cover will provide protection for:
+If your child is going on a school ski trip or visiting relatives for a holiday on the slopes you may want to add our winter sports cover to their holiday insurance.

 We don't believe that a medical condition or disability should hinder anyone from going on holiday.
 If your child has a disability or any other pre-existing medical condition we can provide specialist holiday cover with our Medical travel insurance.
 As you make your way through the booking process, you will be asked to declare any medical conditions via our discreet and confidential medical screening process.